hayone1/microcloud-automated/README.md

 ```
 > Currently supported cloud providers are: `digital_ocean`.

-- If using a supported cloud provider, you can specify the `size`, `quantity:` and `region:` under the cloud provider's field.
+- If using a supported cloud provider, you can specify the `size`, `quantity:` and `region:` and more under the cloud provider's field.
 eg.
 ``` yaml
 infra_providers: